python-cmd2/cmd2/README.md

         - And also provide help hints for values associated with these flags
         - Experiment with the [argprint.py](https://github.com/python-cmd2/cmd2/blob/master/examples/arg_print.py) example
         using the **oprint** and **pprint** commands to get a feel for how this works
-    - `basic_complete` helper method for tab completion against a list
     - `path_complete` helper method provides flexible tab-completion of file system paths
         - See the [paged_output.py](https://github.com/python-cmd2/cmd2/blob/master/examples/paged_output.py) example for a simple use case
         - See the [python_scripting.py](https://github.com/python-cmd2/cmd2/blob/master/examples/python_scripting.py) example for a more full-featured use case